 Katherine then took a two-year break and explored avenues outside rowing before returning to training in September 2014.

 Rio 2016 Olympiad: 2013 - 2016

-At the 2015 GB Rowing Team Senior and U23 Trials, Katherine marked her return after two years away with a second place finish in the women's single scull.
+At the 2015 GB Rowing Team Senior and U23 Trials, Katherine marked her return after two years away with a second-placed finish in the women's single scull.
 Along with Victoria Thornley, she was selected to race in the women's double scull at the 2015 European Rowing Championships in Poznan, winning a bronze medal.
 In an impressive and hotly contested race at the World Cup in Varese, Katherine and Victoria finished third in the women's double scull, marking a good improvement so far this season.

 London 2012 Olympiad: 2009 – 2012

 At the 2012 Olympic Games in London, Katherine raced in the women's double scull with Anna Watkins.
 The duo won a fantastic gold medal, finishing over 2 seconds ahead of Australia.
 Katherine and Anna were unbeaten in the double scull throughout the 2012 World Cup season.